-- (6) Following the hearing on appeal, the board may choose to: - (a) Affirm the original determination of disability; - (b) Modify the original determination of disability; - (c) Deny the disability application; or - (d) Postpone a decision pending additional examinations or documentation.
-The board's decision on appeal shall be the final determination of the initial disability application, subject to the foregoing time limitations on extensions that can be granted. - (7) The applicant shall be advised of the board's action within thirty days after the board's final determination of disability and such notice shall be sent by certified mail, return receipt requested.
-The member covered by the disability appeal shall be advised of the member's right to: - (a) Accept the benefit granted; - (b) Waive the benefit and continue working; or - (c) File a mandamus action. - (F) Post-retirement disability reconsideration.
+(7) Following the hearing on appeal, the board may choose to: (a) Affirm the original determination of disability; (b) Modify the original determination of disability; (c) Deny the disability application; or (d) Postpone a decision pending additional examinations or documentation. board's decision on appeal shall be the final determination of the initial disability application, subject to the foregoing time limitations on extensions that can be granted.
+The board's decision on appeal shall be the final determination of the initial disability application, subject to the foregoing time limitations on extensions that can be granted.
+(8) The applicant shall be advised of the board's action within thirty days after the board's final determination of disability and such notice shall be sent by certified mail, return receipt requested.
+The member covered by the disability appeal shall be advised of the member's right to: (a) Accept the benefit granted; (b) Waive the benefit and continue working; or (c) File a mandamus action.
+(F) Post-disability grant reconsideration.
+(1) A member who is receiving a less than maximum partial disability and who believes that deterioration of the disabling physical or mental condition awarded by the board has increased the amount of disability, may apply for a reconsideration.
+Such application shall be on the disability reconsideration application form prepared by OP&F, which shall be dealt with on not less favorable terms than the process used by the disability committee for recommendation to the board on initial determinations of disability.
+The member shall supply substantiating documentation including:

-- (1) A member who is receiving a less than maximum partial disability and who believes that deterioration of the disabling physical or mental condition awarded by the board has increased the amount of disability, may apply for a reconsideration.
-Such application shall be on the disability reconsideration application form prepared by OP&F, which shall be dealt with on not less favorable terms than the process used by the DEP for recommendation to the board on initial determinations of disability.
-The member shall supply substantiating documentation including: - (a) Recent medical reports and physician's statements; - (b) A wage statement including taxable earnings for the last five years of retirement, primary employers and occupations, and rehabilitation and training programs pursued. - (2) The DEP shall review such evidence and shall make a written recommendation to the board.
-The board shall, based on the written recommendation of the DEP, review the evidence submitted, and may decide to: - (a) Deny the application for reconsideration; - (b) Approve the application and modify the disability benefit effective the first of the month following the decision; or, - (c) Postpone a determination of the application pending further physical examination, or further documentation.
+- (a) Recent medical reports and physician's statements; - (b) A wage statement including taxable earnings for the last five years of retirement, primary employers and occupations, and rehabilitation and training programs pursued. - (2) The disability committee shall review such evidence and shall make a written recommendation to the board.
+The board shall, based on the written recommendation of the disability committee, review the evidence submitted, and may decide to: - (a) Deny the application for reconsideration; - (b) Approve the application and modify the disability benefit effective the first of the month following the decision; or, - (c) Postpone a determination of the application pending further physical examination, or further documentation.